Star Vijay

 Star Vijay is an Indian Tamil language general entertainment pay television channel owned by JioStar, a joint venture between Viacom18 and Disney India.
-The channel telecasts programmes such as serials, reality shows & Tamil films.
+The channel telecasts programmes such as serials, reality shows and Tamil films.

 History

 The channel was first launched by N. P. V. Ramasamy Udayar on 24 November 1994, as Golden Eagle Communication (GEC).
 That same year it applied for the line-up of Singapore Cable Vision becoming the first Tamil channel on offer.
 United Breweries Group acquired the channel in 1995 and renamed it as Vijay TV.
 The UTV Group bought the controlling interest from United Breweries Group in 1999 for million.
 In 2001, Star India took over the channel and rebranded it as Star Vijay.
 Star acquired 51 percent stake in Vijay TV with UTV holding the remaining 49 percent.
 In 2004, UTV Software Communications offloaded its entire 44 percent stake in Vijay TV to Star India for ₹31 crores.

 This channel, along with Star One, was launched in Hong Kong in 2007.

 The high-definition feed, Star Vijay HD, was launched on 29 May 2016.

 On 25 August 2016, its sibling channel Star Vijay Super was launched, which airs non-stop films and legacy television shows and later got revamped into a full movie channel with a tagline "Dhool Cinema Dhinam Dhinam".

-On 4 October 2020, it launched a music channel named Star Vijay Music.
+On 4 October 2020, it launched a music channel named Star Vijay Music, which was later rebranded as Star Vijay Takkar on October 9, 2022.